 Therefore, exercise is also one of the crucial factors which can help you determine the lifespan of your Dalmatian.
-The more it fulfills its immense natural desire of exercise, the more are the chances of a prolonged lifespan.
+The more it fulfills its immense natural desire for exercise, the more the chances of a prolonged lifespan.

 Family Health History

-If your Dalmatian puppy’s parents are suffering from genetic diseases, your Dalmatian puppy are more likely to develop the same disease and lead to a shorter lifespan.
+If your Dalmatian puppy’s parents are suffering from genetic diseases, your Dalmatian puppy is more likely to develop the same disease and lead to a shorter lifespan.

 You must ask the breeder about the clearance certificate of the puppy’s parent.
 It will prove that the pup’s parent was sound and healthy.
 Good breeders should maintain a proper family history of the breed.

-As a dog lover, we all want to keep our dogs with us as long as possible.
+As dog lovers, we all want to keep our dogs with us as long as possible.
 That’s why we need to give them a certain level of care and love.
 By following the best practices and recommendations, you can extend and improve the quality of life of your Dalmatian.

 The best practices and recommendations are as follows:

 Looking at the history and origin of the Dalmatians, they have been used for various purposes back in the day.
 Because of their never-ending muscular power, energetic and active genes, they were used as coach dogs for clearing the paths of the horses in England, guarding dogs, or even as circus dogs.

 Therefore, this breed needs a minimum of two hours of exercise and other activities regularly to cope with an immense desire for exercise, which will help them to live longer with you.

 Right and proper feeding is necessary for your active Dalmatians.
 It is recommended that you feed your Dalmatian 1.5 to 2 cups of high-quality dry food a day in two proportions.